 Responsible Disclosure Program

 Addigy is extremely passionate and interested in maintaining the trust and confidence that our customers place in us.
-The security of our online platform is of the upmost importance.
+The security of our online platform is of the utmost importance.
 If you are a security researcher and have discovered a security vulnerability in one of our services or sites, we encourage you to disclose it to us in a responsible manner.
-Addigy will engage with security researches when vulnerabilities are reported to us in accordance with this Responsible Disclosure Policy.
+Addigy will engage with security researchers when vulnerabilities are reported to us in accordance with this Responsible Disclosure Policy.
 We will validate and fix vulnerabilities in accordance with our commitment to security and privacy.
-We will not take legal action against, or suspend or terminate the accounts of, researches who discover and report security vulnerabilities in accordance with this Responsible Disclosure Policy.
-Addigy reserves all legal rights on the even of any non-compliance.
+We will not take legal action against, or suspend or terminate the accounts of, researchers who discover and report security vulnerabilities in accordance with this Responsible Disclosure Policy.
+Addigy reserves all legal rights in the event of any non-compliance.

 Addigy encourages security researchers to share the details of any suspected vulnerabilities with the Addigy Security Team by submitting the form at the bottom of this page.
 Addigy will review the submission to determine if the finding is valid and has not been previously reported.
 We require security researches to include detailed information with steps for us to reproduce the vulnerability.

 The following is a partial list of issues that we ask for you not to report, unless you believe there is an actual vulnerability:

 - CSRF on forms that are available to anonymous users

 - Disclosure of known public files or directories (e.g. robots.txt)

 - Domain Name System Security Extensions (DNSSEC) configuration suggestions